Gutenberg is being developed by the Oxford Research Software Engineering team.

 Course Material

-Course material is provided currently from the HPC Universe Project though this can reasonably be exchanged for any similarly styled sets of course material in the form of markdown files.
+Course material is currently provided from the HPC Universe Project, though it can be exchanged for any similarly structured set of markdown material.
 The structure of the markdown content is described in the HPC universe contribution guide.

 The course material which the application will use can be configured to be any git repository, or multiple repositories.